Xhynk/content-mask/readme.txt

 - Using the Download method (default) will fetch the content from the Content Mask URL, cache it on your website, and replace the current page request with that content.
 By default, this cache lasts 4 hours - but it can be changed anywhere from "Never Cache" all the way up to "Cache for 4 Weeks".
 Caching prevents the need for additional requests that slow down your site.

 - Using the Iframe method will replace the current page request with a full width/height, frameless iframe containing the host URL.
-This method is ideal if you rely on whitelisted IP/domain names for certain functionality including serving scripts, styles, and images.
+This method is ideal if the URL you want to embed won't serve scripts, styles, or images to other URLs or IP Addresses.
+If you use the Download Method, and links or images look broken, you can try the Iframe method instead.

 - Using the Redirect (301) method will simply redirect the visitor to the host URL.